 Mind you there is no ill humour, no nastiness, just a sense of looking after yourself.
 At the same time the mum with the double-decker stroller and the three ambulant kids is at a disadvantage and she gets some help from the crowd.

 My destination is only three stops away so I try to stay close to the door but at each stop I get pushed further and further into the tram.
 At Mehane Yehuda; I squeeze through, under, over and around the throng and pop out the doors like a broad bean being squeezed out of its shell.
 My backpack is stuck between two passengers but it gets propelled forward with some helpful arms.
-I straighten up and remind myself that if everything is like home why bother leaving the house!
+I straighten up and remind myself that if everything is like home why bother leaving the house! in fact!

 The market is literally and figuratively a melting pot of culture and religion.
 Black-capped and hatted Haredi mix with bare-fleshed tattooed youth.
 Old and young haggling over the price of a whole salmon.
 Spice merchants vie for your attention with their great bowls of saffron, turmeric and paprika.

 The abundance of fresh fruit and vegetables makes a colourful display, punctuated by wisps of malodourous reminders of the fish, meat and rotting scraps that are smeared on the ancient floors.
 The fans on the tent-like roof don’t even bother to try to move the air.